goodreds/goodreds.net/src/examples/cards.md

 metaDescription: Design the logo for all the marketplaces of Envato.
 title: Cards
 description: One of the largest digital marketplaces in the world from Envato.
-testimonial: I’ve been working with kailoon for over a decade.
-He has a great combination of creativity, reliability and industry knowledge.
-He’s also a good human being and I would happily recommend him to anyone who needs someone with a lot of industry expertise.
+excerptText: Cards are a mix of mini-pages and buttons.
+Get these right to help your users get around your app or site.
 subjectName: Collis
 subjectRank: co-founder of Envato
 projectUrl: https://themeforest.net/
-featuredImage:
+dribbble:
-featuredImg: envato-featured
+featuredImg: cards
-bgColor: E8E8E8
+tailwindAccentColour: sky
-featured: true
+featured: true // featured decides whether or not a page appears on the landing page grid of items
-tasks: Logo Design
+tasks: Infomation architecture
 year: 2011
 date: 2021-02-20
 ---